fish-shell/fish-shell/README.rst

 .. code:: bash

-   mkdir build; cd build
-   cmake ..
+   cmake -B build
-   cmake --build .
+   cmake --build build
-   sudo cmake --install .
+   sudo cmake --install build

 The install directory can be changed using the ``-DCMAKE_INSTALL_PREFIX`` parameter for ``cmake``.